 We had no qualms with the optics either.

 They are broad-framed, so the arms can interfere with some helmets, and the nose piece needed some fine tuning.
 It’s hard to complain at this price though.

 - £78 / €97 / $104 / AU$137 as tested

 Endura’s FS260 Pro is more of a package than a single pair of cycling sunglasses.
 There are three different lenses in the box, including a photochromic option, making these ideal for days when the weather is changeable.

 Our tester found the fit to be particularly secure, even over the roughest terrain, so you won’t need to worry about losing them on gravel or bumpy rides.

-The 52mm curved lens offers decent protection from hazards and the elements, and the styling is a little more relaxed than many of its contemporaries.
+The 52mm curved lens offers decent protection from hazards and the elements.

 - Solid build quality